When people say “a GED”, they refer to the diploma that’s awarded when test-takers have passed the four subtests of the GED test.

 In all U.S. states, you can find numerous state-designated official GED testing locations.
 Whether you take the tests online or at a physical site, you’ll have to register and schedule your testing appointments at GED.com.

 You’ll have to create your account on the portal MyGED.
-This is where you schedule and pay for your tests, and also your results can be viewed here right after you took the tests.
+This where you schedule and pay for your tests, and also your results can be viewed here right after you took the tests.

 In preparation for the four GED subtests, you can attend a local GED prep class, follow a good online course, and take a number of GED practice tests to learn which subject areas need your attention most.